rajatsharma80/python-gtts/README.md

-Convert text to speach using Google library
+Convert text to speach using Google text to speach API